ERISA and Disability Benefits

 Although ERISA was intended to protect employees' rights and benefits, sadly its many complicated requirements can sometimes doom an employee's claim.
 If a worker does not follow ERISA's requirements to the letter, particularly with deadlines and claim requirements, their claim may be denied with no opportunity to appeal.
 Additionally, if an employee skips a step in the ERISA disability benefits claim process (such as skipping an appeal), a future claim in court may not be allowed to proceed.

 If you are considering filing a disability claim for an ERISA-regulated employee benefits plan, or just have general questions about disability insurance, it's important to get started right away.
-You may need to work with an attorney in addition to conducting your own research if your case is particularly complicated.
-You can contact a disability attorney today at no charge for an initial review of your situation, with absolutely no strings attached.
+You may need to work with a disability attorney in addition to conducting your own research if your case is particularly complicated.